azatshtru/algorepo/README.md

 # algorepo
-The Algorithm Compendium, implemented procedurally in its entirety in C.
+The Algorithm Compendium, implemented procedurally in its entirety in ANSI C.